UsuarioDelNet/EngineeringDesign6/Labs/Lab2/README.md

 or available locally via: info '(coreutils) uname invocation'
 ```
 ### uname -a
+> uname -a prints all information in the order shown above in the uname --help response.
 ```uname -a
 C:\Users\mrdan\iot\demo>uname -a
 MSYS_NT-10.0-22631 DAL_Laptop 3.3.6-341.x86_64 2022-09-06 08:02 UTC x86_64 Msys
 ```
 ### ifconfig
+> Again, ifconfig is a Linux-only command that does not function on my Windows device.
 ```ifconfig
 C:\Users\mrdan\iot\demo>ifconfig
 'ifconfig' is not recognized as an internal or external command, operable program or batch file.
 ```
+> The closest Windows command to ifconfig is ipconfig, which shows my device's current IP information.
 ```ipconfig
 C:\Users\mrdan\iot\demo>ipconfig